 Over the years I have repeated my strong belief that you need a lawyer at any criminal proceeding in Massachusetts courts.
 Recently this sentiment became apparent to one of my clients who questioned the need for legal representation at a clerk magistrate hearing.
 He really thought that he could handle a particular situation on his own and soon realized that proceeding that way would be a major mistake.
 This post discusses aspects of that case with an emphasis on the importance of being properly represented in a criminal court proceeding.
 Continue Reading

-Finding The Right Criminal Defense Attorney
+How Do I Find The Right Criminal Defense Attorney For My Case In Massachusetts?

 For most people, being charged with a crime is an unnerving experience.
 The first thing someone might do is get on the Internet and research the statute under which he has been charged.
 This is a really bad idea.
 You will look at the statute and see a potential jail or state prison sentence.
 Panic will start to set in.
 So, you might next use the Internet to find a criminal defense attorney.
 The website might provide you with similar information.
 This might not make you feel any better.
 Keep this analogy in mind.
 When you don’t feel good you might go to the symptom checker on the Internet.
 And guess what?
 You will quickly learn that you have a terminal illness.
 Yet once you meet with a doctor you find out that you only have a pulled muscle.
 So while the Internet and criminal lawyer websites might be a good starting place for representation you have to do more to find the right person to represent you.
 Here are my thoughts on how to find the right criminal defense attorney for your case.
 Continue Reading